Answer all the questions

 Topic: The Trans-Atlantic Slave Trade

-⭐ The Portuguese were the first European nation to initiate the trans-Atlantic slave trade in the 15th century.
+The Portuguese were the first Europeans to start the trans-Atlantic slave trade in the 15th century.

 Explanation: